 It’s really sad and shocking to watch the videos.
 He pleaded for water while the mob jeered and mocked.
 There were laughter around.
 One of the man straightened Faroogue’s hand as he laid on the ground, seemed unconscious from the previous multiple blows by many people.
 The man picked up the thick stick aiming right on the palm/hand he straightened with all his might.
 So much hatred and inhumanity.
 There were children in the crowd.

 I condemn such inhuman act, mob culture we have seen time and again in Manipur.
-There are many conflicts Manipur is dealing with but this is something we cannot point a finger.
-A mother has lost his son.
+There are many conflicts Manipur is dealing with but this is something the people have to step up to take responsibility.
+A mother has lost her son.
+A Father has lost his son.
+And the lost is on your hands.

 Reference from India Today: On 14th September 2018, a mob brutally lynched 26-year-old MBA student Mohammad Farooq Khan in the Tharoijam village in Imphal West district.
 Khan, who was studying MBA in Bangalore and had come home on vacation, was mercilessly beaten to death on suspicion of bike theft.
 Khan hailed from Lilong Haoreibi village in Thoubal district, around two hours from the spot where he was killed in the presence of some policemen who were later suspended.